gramineproject/gramine/Documentation/devel/performance.rst

 --------------------

 For performance testing, always use the non-debug versions of all software.
-In particular, build Graphene in non-debug configuration (simple ``make SGX=1`` defaults to non-debug configuration).
+In particular, build Gramine in non-debug configuration (simple ``make SGX=1`` defaults to non-debug configuration).
 Also build the application itself in non-debug configuration (again, typically simple ``make SGX=1`` is sufficient).
-Finally, disable the debug log of Graphene by specifying the manifest option ``loader.log_level = "none"``.
+Finally, disable the debug log of Gramine by specifying the manifest option ``loader.log_level = "none"``.

 There are several manifest options that may improve performance of some